MKGilby/FrankNStein/README.md

 ## Compiling in windows environment (presuming you have Lazarus installed)
 1. Go into folder "work" and edit setenv.bat, set FPCDIR to point to the folder containing your fpc.exe
-2. Go into folder "tools\source" and run BuildTools.bat
-3. Go into folder "work" and run BuildData.bat
-4. Go into folder "source" and run BuildRelease_x64.bat (or x86 as you wish.)
+2. Go into root folder and run build_all_x64.bat (or x86 as you wish.)
    You need Lazarus cross compiler libraries to be installed to compile x64 on x86 systems and vice-versa.
-5. Still in the folder "source" run BuildDatafile.bat
-6. Download and extract the latest SDL2.dll into \release\x64 or x86
+3. Download and extract the latest SDL2.dll into \release\x64 or x86
    (be aware of bitness!).
 The latest DLLs can be found on the [SDL releases page](https://github.com/libsdl-org/SDL/releases).
    Scroll down to the latest 2.xx version, click assets and download file.
    At the time of writing of this document the latest SDL2 version is 2.32.8.
-7. Download and extract the latest bass.dll into \release\x64 of x86
+4. Download and extract the latest 2.4 version bass.dll into \release\x64 of x86
    (be aware of bitness!).
 The latest DLLs can be found on [BASS Homepage](https://www.un4seen.com/) or [direct-link](https://www.un4seen.com/files/bass24.zip).
 For the x86 version